A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Estimating Time-Varying VAR Models

 \subsection{The Kernel-smoothing Method}

 In the kernel-smoothing method one obtains time-varying parameters by estimating and combining a sequence of local models at different time points across the time series.
-Local models are estimated by weighting all observations depending on how close they are to the location of local model in the time series.
+A local model is estimated by weighting all observations depending on how close they are to the time point at which the local model is estimated.
 In Figure \ref{fig_kernelsmooth} we show an example in which a single local model is estimated at time point $t_{e} = 3$.
 We do this by giving the time points close to $t_{e}$ a high weight and time points far away from $t_{e}$ a very small or zero weight.
 If we estimate models like this on a sequence of equally spaced estimation points across the whole time series and take all estimates together, we obtain a time-varying model.

-Specifically, we use a Gaussian kernel $\mathcal{N}(\mu = t_{e}, b^2)$ function to define a weight for each time point in the time series
+Specifically, we use a Gaussian kernel $\mathcal{N}(\mu = t_{e}, \sigma^2 = b^2)$ function to define a weight for each time point in the time series

 where $j \in \{1, 2, \dots, n \}$, which is the local constant or Nadaraya-Watson estimator \citep{fan1996applications}.